One of the most awesome features about Fitbits is that most models track your heart rate throughout the day (and at night if used when sleeping.)

-- Select your Fitbit device that’s having the problem with heart rate measurement
+- Select your Fitbit device that’s having a problem with heart rate measurement.

-- Browse the available clock faces and choose a different clock face then you currently use
+- Browse the available clock faces and choose a different clock face than you currently use

-- We recommend you select a clock face that shows your heart rate
+- We recommend you select a Fitbit branded clock face that shows your heart rate.

-- Tap Select to add the clock face to your Fitbit
+- Tap Install or Select to add the clock face to your Fitbit.

 Turn off Fitbit’s MobileTrack

-If you use MobileTrack to keep track of your activity data including steps, distance, and calories burned with your mobile device instead of your Fitbit, then try turning this feature off.
+If you use MobileTrack to keep track of your activity data, including steps, distance, and calories burned, with your mobile device instead of your Fitbit, try turning this feature off.

 Try shutting down or restarting to fix your Fitbit’s heart rate tracking problems

-- To shutdown, go to the Settings app on your Fitbit device, choose About and scroll down to the Shutdown command
+- Go to the Settings app > Shutdown on your Fitbit device to shut it down.
+Depending on your model, you may need to first choose About and scroll down to the Shutdown command.

-- Restarting is dependent on model, so check this article for instructions on how to restart your particular Fitbit
+- Restarting is dependent on the model, so check this article for instructions on how to restart your particular Fitbit.

-- You know the device restarted when you see the Fitbit logo and the devoce vibrates
+- You know the device restarted when you see the Fitbit logo and the device vibrates.

 Reset your Fitbit’s user data